 PayPal Express Checkout Payment Method is the most convenient payment method on the internet nowadays.
 It is confirmed that integrating PayPal on your store can increase conversion rate twice and raise the overall customers up to 29%.
-PayPal is trusted and used widely for its fast checkout; utility when accepting debit card, credit card and almost all of currency in the world; as well as absolute security.
+PayPal is trusted and used widely for its fast checkout; utility when accepting debit card, credit card and almost currencies in the world; as well as absolute security.
 For all the reasons above, PayPal Express Checkout appear on every online store.
 To manage PayPal Express Checkout Payment Method on your Magento website, let’s follow the steps below.

 Configure PayPal Express Checkout Payment Method